The Trance of Seven Colors: Reception

 In a review for AllMusic, Wilson McCloy wrote: "To call this outing 'authentic' would be an understatement, given that Bill Laswell and Pharoah Sanders took only some digital recording equipment and Sanders' saxophone to Morocco to record it.
-The CD sleeve photos show the informal nature of the proceedings, revealing that the recording took place in someone's home with a large cast of musicians, many of whom are Ghania's family members.
+The CD sleeve photos show the informal nature of the proceedings, revealing that the recording took place in someone's home with a large cast of musicians, many of whom are Guinia's family members.
 The recording did not suffer at all from the mobile equipment, and The Trance of Seven Colors lives up to its title, giving the listener first-hand access to Gnawa healing ceremonial music.
-Ghania's Guimbri (an African instrument) unravels masterful, off-kilter, bass-like lines over chanting and various percussion instruments.
+Guinia's Guimbri (an African instrument) unravels masterful, off-kilter, bass-like lines over chanting and various percussion instruments.
 Pharoah Sanders sounds inspired in the setting also, making this a worthwhile recording for Sanders fans who heard intimations of world music in his '60s dates."

 Writing for All About Jazz, Chris May called the album "outstanding" and "360° authentic", and commented: "Laswell's production is formula-free and there appear to be no overdubs, no post-production sonic manipulations and only a little editing.
 It is a field recording, pure and simple and, apart from a couple of occasions when Sanders veers off-mic, it is well recorded...
 On The Trance Of Seven Colors... driven by gnawa's relentless rhythm and sandpaper sonics, and most particularly perhaps by the raw reediness of the ghaitas, Sanders frequently scrolls back to the ESP/Coltrane paradigm, which was packed with high harmonics, split tones and low register honks."

 Dragos Rusu, in an article at The Attic, remarked: "This is a totally special album.
 It is... one of the most important albums of Gnawa trance music released in the '90s...
 The album... is an amazing journey through free jazz, fusion, tribal and trance Gnawa music.
 Take your time to enjoy an extraordinary and complex LP, with music that could best be described as 'healing music'.
 The combination of different harmonies played on guembri... with Pharoah's (sometimes) brutal and sublime interventions make this record a totally adventurous trip...
 Not only is this going to boost your boring day, but you'll be totally healed after a few auditions."

 An article at JazzIz titled "Year By Year: Five Essential Albums of 1994" by Matt Micucci states: "The Trance of Seven Colors documents the mindblowing meeting of the percussive Gnawa healing ceremonial music of southern Morocco and the free jazz improvisational genius of Pharaoh Sanders...
-[Bill] Laswell brought with him only some simple digital recording equipment and the blowing date took place in the courtyard of a private house with a large ensemble mostly made up of Ghania's family members.
+[Bill] Laswell brought with him only some simple digital recording equipment and the blowing date took place in the courtyard of a private house with a large ensemble mostly made up of Guinia's family members.
 The simplicity of the recording process makes The Trance of Seven Colors sound all the more authentic and transportative."

+Don Heckman of the Los Angeles Times gave it three out of four stars, calling it a "remarkable coming together".